 The first stop is the small animal’s exhibit designed to highlight various small desert animals, many active primarily at night due to the extreme daytime temperatures.

-Along the manicured pathways visitor often encounter an assortment of wildlife including birds of prey as well as numerous four-footed friends hiding amongst the jagged rocks of Eagle Canyon or Bighorn Mountain.
+Along with the manicured pathways visitor often encounter an assortment of wildlife including birds of prey as well as numerous four-footed friends hiding in the jagged rocks of Eagle Canyon or Bighorn Mountain.

 For the botanists, the luscious landscapes of the area’s botanical gardens are sure to delight as you traverse a diverse blend of plant life found throughout the many North American deserts.
 The colorful Sage Garden is host to more than 35 different species and there is always something in bloom.

-One of the parks most popular attractions gives visitors an opportunity to climb aboard an Arabian camel for a ride through the wondrous flora and fauna of the Sonoran Desert.
+One of the Living Desert Zoomost popular attractions is an opportunity to climb aboard an Arabian camel for a ride through the wondrous flora and fauna of the Sonoran Desert.

 One of the park’s more unique features is an authentic replica of a village found in northeast Africa, known as the WaTuTu.
 Mud-walled huts with grass-thatched roofs can be observed as well as many of the animals and plant life indigenous to the region’s jetting mountains and windswept plains.